Considering an upstairs laundry room? Why it's not just a case of popping a washing machine in the corner of your bathroom

 Your choice of flooring in an upstairs laundry room plays a bigger role than you might expect.
 Unlike ground floor laundry rooms, which usually only have to cope with the occasional spill, upstairs spaces also need to manage and mitigate the sound and movement of heavy appliances.

-Claire Ryan, PR and digital manager at Karndean Design Flooring, explains why it's worth giving this element proper thought early on in the planning stages: “You might be tempted to throw down something simple and call it a day, but laundry rooms, especially upstairs ones, have some specific needs.
+Claire Ryan, PR and digital manager at Karndean Design Flooring, explains why it's worth giving your upstairs laundry room flooring proper thought early on in the planning stages: “You might be tempted to throw down something simple and call it a day, but laundry rooms, especially upstairs ones, have some specific needs.
 It’s all about choosing something that’s practical, durable and ideally, good-looking too."

 Claire Ryan is PR and Digital Manager at Karndean Designflooring, specialising in luxury vinyl flooring and leading strategic communications across the interiors and design sector.